 Abstraction

-The requirements are intentionally abstract for purpose for reuse from project to project, to be of value whether the proposed solution’s system(s) are rented Software as a Service (SaaS) or purchased Software as a Product (SaaP), custom developed or Off the Shelf (OTS), extendable platform or not.
+The requirements are intentionally abstract for purpose for reuse from project to project, to be of value whether the proposed solution’s system(s) are rented Software as a Service (SaaS), purchased Software as a Product (SaaP), custom developed, Off the Shelf (OTS), extendable platform or not.

-The requirements intentionally avoid specific reference to a specific sponsor or supplier organization, specific projects, or local conditions and/or internal systems.
+The requirements intentionally avoid specific reference to a specific sponsor or supplier organization, specific projects, local conditions and/or internal systems.
 The objective is to focus on achieving durable and valuable outcomes, adhering to international and industry standards, and established maintainable patterns, while minimizing the influence of local and transient limitations.

 Tiering